harshadpitkar/hid-sp18-518/swagger/cloudmesh/flavor/README.md

 * POST operation has been implemented to post the command, username and hostname
 * The server-side code has been generated using Swagger Codegen
 * Modules like `subprocess` and `flask` have been used for the actual implementation
-* The security credentials are stored in the `security.yaml` file
-* Basic Authentication code is stored in `auth_util.py` file

 ## Execution Details :